geoscixyz/em/content/maxwell4_tdem/circuitmodel_for_eminduction/understanding_trasientEMresponse.rst

 where :math:`C` and :math:`Q` are coupling coefficient and response function, respectively.
-We did not consider effect of :math:`C`, but focus on :math:`Q` because it determines time behaviour in trasient response.
+We did not consider effect of :math:`C`, but focus on :math:`Q` because it determines time behavior in transient response.

-However, for the transient response this neat normalziation does not work, because of some complicated time function in :math:`\mathcal{E}_3^s` and :math:`\mathcal{E}_3^p` (assuming step-on current waveform):
+However, for the transient response this neat normalization does not work, because of some complicated time function in :math:`\mathcal{E}_3^s` and :math:`\mathcal{E}_3^p` (assuming step-on current waveform):